-These 5 activities for Reading Week are great for in-person or virtual instruction.
+These 5 activities for reading week are perfect for your students.
+A great way to promote literacy and the love of reading!
 Use these fun literacy activities in your Kindergarten classroom!

 Drop Everything and Read

 I love to schedule Drop Everything and Read time with students!
-Every day plan a time for a signal to go off to mean that everyone (teachers included) need to stop what they’re doing and read!
-Students can get cozy around the room or at-home for distance learning and enjoy a good book!
+Every day, plan a time for a signal to go off to mean that everyone (teachers included) needs to stop what they’re doing and read!
+Students can get cozy around the room and enjoy a good book!
 I would also make sure to bring in a book to read during this time!

-I love to have guest readers (parents, grandparents, administrators, community members) read a book to the class!
+Invite guest readers (parents, grandparents, administrators, community members) to read a book to the class!
 It’s a great way to foster community.
-This year you will probably need to have readers schedule a time virtually so make sure to test technology beforehand.
 I even had the mayor read one year and he said he probably enjoyed it more than the kids!

 What a great opportunity to pair up with another class and read with a friend!
-I always made sure to mix it up and pair up with another grade level class.
+I always made sure to mix it up and pair up with another grade-level class.
 Students loved sharing their book boxes with an older student and they had a great role model read to them!
 You can even create a schedule virtually for students to read to each other with another teacher.
-Or students at home can read with a sibling, parents, or even a stuffed animal!
+Or students at home can read with a sibling, parent, or even a stuffed animal!

 Character Dress-Up Day